WardVanlaar/node.js-readme-generator/README.md

 ## Description
-This is an App to generate a README file.
+This App creates professional README files.

 Programming languages used:
 * Node.js

 ## Installation
-Clone this repo, install node.js, npm install from the terminal.
+Clone this repo, install node.js, and run npm install in the terminal.

 ## Usage
-This is an App that can be used to create a README.md for any of your projects or Apps.
+You can use it to create a README.md for any of your projects or Apps.

 ## License
 This App is covered under the following license: MIT

 ## Credits
 Ward Vanlaar

 ## Tests
 N/A